djangocon/2025.djangocon.eu/djangocon_2025/content/information/visa_guide/0visaguide.md

 3. **Submit Your Application**
    - Submit your visa application online through AVATS.
    - After completing the form, print and sign it.
-   - Submit the signed form and required documents to the designated Irish Visa Office, Embassy, or Consulate in your country.
+   - Submit the signed form and required documents to your country's designated Irish Visa Office, Embassy, or Consulate.
    - Pay the visa fee.
 Payment methods vary by location, so check with your local embassy.